withastro/docs/src/pages/en/guides/deploy/github.md

     name: Github Pages Astro CI

     on:
       # Trigger the workflow every time you push to the `main` branch
+      # Using a different branch name?
+Replace `main` with your branch’s name
       push:
         branches: [ main ]
       # Allows you to run this workflow manually from the Actions tab on GitHub.
       workflow_dispatch:

     # Allow this job to clone the repo and create a page deployment
     permissions:
       contents: read
       pages: write